-- Clinton/Little Rock (LIT)
+- Bill and Hillary Clinton/Little Rock (LIT)

 Modern city immersed in history and culture

 The William J. Clinton Presidential Library offers a glimpse into the former U.S. President’s career and includes replicas of the Oval Office and the Cabinet Room as it looked when he was president.
-Visit Little Rock Central High School, now a National Park site, which documents the role nine students played in the end of school segregation by enrolling and attending the school in 1957.
+Visit Little Rock Central High School National Historic Site, which documents the role nine students played in the end of school segregation by enrolling and attending the school in 1957.
 Take a tour of the MacArthur Museum of Arkansas Military History; General Douglas MacArthur, supreme commander of U.S. forces during World War II, was born in Little Rock.